Physical Therapy FAQs

 Are there areas of specialization?

 Physical therapy can be beneficial to a wide range of clients, from the premature infant to the aged, the well to the terminally ill.
-PTs may choose to specialize in a specific area such as cardiopulmonary, geriatrics, sports, clinical electrophysiology, neurology, orthopedics, or pediatrics.
+PTs may choose to specialize in a specific area such as Cardiovascular & Pulmonary, Clinical Electrophysiology, Oncology, Women’s Health, Geriatrics, Neurology, Orthopedics, Pediatrics, or Sports.

 Where do PTs and PTAs practice?